Pieg22/Pieg22/README.md

  Hi, I’m Pere.

-  I currently studing , acces test to university +25 .
+ Data Science Student on first year .

-  I learning on my own way for now .
+  Maths and programming on my own , for now .

   Freelance Electrician looking for learn Data Science .

-  Bruto ( my dog ) , nature , trail running , and always looking for discover new woods , mountains...
-Also the best part of nature , spend some time chilling enjoying the nature  just looking the landscape ofc .
+  Bruto ( my dog ) , nature , sports , and always looking for discover new woods , mountains , methods ...
+Also the best part of nature and physical activity , spend some time chilling enjoying the nature  just looking the landscape ofc .